The Man Who Loved Women (1983 film)

 The Man Who Loved Women is a 1983 American comedy film directed by Blake Edwards and starring Burt Reynolds, Julie Andrews and Kim Basinger.
 It is a remake of the 1977 François Truffaut's film L'Homme qui aimait les femmes.

-It chronicles the affairs of an artist, as told from the perspective of his analyst and eventual lover.
+It chronicles the affairs of artist David Fowler, as told from the perspective of his analyst and eventual lover Dr. Marianna Solari.
 She chronicles his obsessive love of women, which leads to his eventual death.